Project Management Institute: History

-In the 1970s standardization efforts represented 10 to 15 percent of the institute's efforts.
-The functions were performed through the Professional Liaison Committee which called on and coordinated with the Technology, Research Policy and Education Committees.
-The institute participated in national activities through the American National Standards Committee XK 36.3 and internationally, through liaison with an appointed observer to Europe's International Project Management Association, by then called INTERNET.
-PMI did not deal with the US federal government directly; a number of members were federal employees in agencies involved with project management.
+In the 1970s, standardization efforts represented 10 to 15 percent of the institute's efforts.
+The functions were performed through the Professional Liaison Committee which called on and coordinated with the Technology, Research Policy, and Education Committees.
+The institute participated in national activities through the American National Standards Committee XK 36.3 and internationally, through liaison with an appointed observer to Europe's International Project Management Association, then called INTERNET.
+PMI did not deal with the US federal government directly; several members were federal employees in agencies involved with project management.

 In the 1980s, efforts were made to standardize project management procedures and approaches.
 The PMI produced the first Project Management Body of Knowledge (PMBOK) in 1996.

-In the late 1990s Virgil R. Carter became president of the PMI.
-In 2002 Carter was succeeded by Gregory Balestrero, who directed the institute until his retirement in January 2011.
-He was succeeded as President and CEO by Mark A. Langley.
-From March 2019 through December 2021 the president and CEO was Sunil Prashara.
+In the late 1990s, Virgil R. Carter became president of the PMI.
+In 2002, Carter was succeeded by Gregory Balestrero, who directed the institute until his retirement in January 2011.
+He was succeeded as president and CEO by Mark A. Langley.
+From March 2019 through December 2021, the president and CEO was Sunil Prashara.
 Pierre Le Manh was appointed CEO on September 1, 2022.